marijnh/Eloquent-JavaScript/10_modules.md

 appear in front of a function, class, or binding definition (`let`, `const`, or `var`).

-An ES module's interface is not a single value, but a set of named ((binding))s.
+An ES module's interface is not a single value but a set of named ((binding))s.
 The preceding module binds `formatDate` to a function.
 When you import from another module, you import the _binding_, not the value, which means an exporting module may change the value of the